SpeedyPHP/Sprockets/README.md

 modifies the output, like Stuart proposed.

 To add this we need to create a class called "SprocketCommandFlag" which extends "SprocketCommand".
-Any command class needs to define a @exec()@ method.
+Any command class needs to define a `exec()` method.
 This method receives two parameters which we can use to do stuff.
 SprocketCommand also has the Sprocket Object as property by design, so we can use the current instance to get more info about the current job.